 The white chair I found by a bin (I’m always finding stuff for free for my house) which I painted white then covered in a hide throw to make it more cosy.
 My sister made me the velvet cushion from left over fabric from my sofa covers.

 My original plan had been to sand back my floorboards and stain them white.
 But when the guys came to sand them, the discovered they were too thin.
 My plan B was to put down engineered oak flooring over the top.
 Really – this should have been my plan A. As my new floor boards from UK Flooring Direct cover over the draughty old boards.
+The new floor has been one of the biggest changes in my living room makeover.

 I love the subtle wash colour which I very much doubt I could have achieve by painting my old ones.